How to Undo Deleted Files on Windows?

 • Right-click on the location and select the Undo Delete option.

-right click after selecting the files that you want to undelete and click on the undo delete option
+Right click in the Explorer path and click on the undo delete option

 Ctrl and Z keys, Undo Delete, and restoring files from the Recycle Bin are just some of the ways of recovering files.
 Refer to this article to find out all the possible ways of recovering files from Windows, including File History and Previous Version solutions.